Cat Adoption Checklist: Everything New Cat Parents Need to Know—and Buy

 Create a Cats-Only Space

 When introducing a new cat to your home, keep them confined to a single room for the first few days.
-Your new family member can easily become overwhelmed by the unfamiliar environment, so shrinking their space to a just one room can help them feel safe.
+Your new family member can easily become overwhelmed by the unfamiliar environment, so shrinking their space to just one room can help them feel safe.

 Choose a room that’s located in a quieter part of your house or apartment, and keep their litter box, bed, food and water there until after the confinement period.
 “Spend lots of one-on-one time with your cat, and when you feel they be might be open to exploring, just leave the door to the room open,” Reimers says.
 “They’ll come out when they’re ready.
 Never force the situation—let your cat set the pace.”